propfeds/terminal-blues/docs/quirks_questions.md

 I use no extra branches, because image layers are easier to manage, and are sort of a form of source control.

-## The Heavy and Light fonts are swapped
+## My Heavy and Light fonts are swapped

-Jeff's font listing in-game is swapped on those two as of v118.
-Not even my fault.
+As of v118, Jeff's font listing in-game is swapped on those two when using a loaded tileset.
+'Official' tilesets (ones that are included on compile) have the correct listing.

 ## My in-game colours are ugly

 POWDER converts the palette into 5-bit RGB to be GBA compatible.
 That's why the palette on the social cards and such looks different from in-game.

 ## What are all symbols that don't follow the roguelike semiotics? (list unfinished)